wechicken456/nightmare/modules/32-largebin_attack/largebin_explanation0/README.md

 {
 	puts("This will be covering large bin attacks.");
 	puts("They are similar to unsorted bin attacks, with that they let us write a pointer.");
-	puts("However like unsorted bin attacks, we can control where the pointer is written to, but not the value of the pointer.");
+	puts("Like unsorted bin attacks, we can control where the pointer is written to, but not the value of the pointer.");
 	puts("Let's get started.\n");

 	unsigned long target = 0xdeadbeef;